hacetin/kmeans-and-agglomerative/README.md

 ### Speeding Up the Algorithm

-To speed up the algorithm, I didn’t give the whole data points at the beginning.
-I gave the points to the agglomerative clustering algorithm as the total number of clusters be 100 initially at every iteration.
+To speed up the algorithm, I didn’t give all data points at the beginning.
+I gave 100 points initially at every iteration.
+Then run the agglomerative algorithm until some point.
 100 is a number that I found experimentally.
 If I use 1000, it is too slow for agglomerative clustering algorithm, or if I use 30, it increases the iteration count.
 Here are the steps for speeding up part:

 1. Run the agglomerative clustering algorithm with 100 data points initially.
 It will produce K clusters.
 2. Keeping the cluster information from previous step, run the agglomerative clustering algorithm with new (100-K) data points and existing K points.